Human Papillomavirus

 Women providing and not providing anal specimens were compared by unconditional multiple logistic regression.
 Odds ratios (OR) and 95% confidence intervals (95% CI) were computed by exponentiating the coefficients and 95% CI for the individual variables.
 Age (continuous variable) and race/ethnicity (White, Japanese, Hawaiian, Filipino, and other) were included as covariates.

-The associations of risk factors with HPV status were also evaluated by unconditional multiple logistic regression and including age and race/ethnicity as covariates.
+The associations of risk factors with HPV status were also evaluated by unconditional multiple logistic regression, including age and race/ethnicity as covariates.
 Evaluation of anal-cervical HPV status was made using women negative for both anal and cervical infection as the reference.

 Stay connected with Fact and US for more such news.